COMM 101. Public Speaking. (2 Credits)

 An application of course work that engages the student in a responsible role as a worker in an organization or other practical experiences.
 Prerequisites: 16 hours in Communication; junior or senior standing with Communication major or minor.
 Graded pass/fail. (may be repeated for a maximum of eight credits, but only four hours count toward the major.)

 COMM 498.
-Journalism internship.
+Journalism Internship.
 (2 or 4 Credits)

 An application of course work that engages the student in a responsible role as a worker in the journalism profession.
 This experience will receive a letter grade based on a portfolio of work, journal entries, summative essay, and site supervisor evaluation.